carpelli/ankiconnect-server/README.md

 # AnkiConnect Server

-A lightweight wrapper for the AnkiConnect plugin that runs without requiring Anki desktop or the full PyQt GUI stack.
+A lightweight server wrapper for the AnkiConnect plugin that runs without requiring Anki desktop or the full PyQt GUI stack.

 The server passes all requests to the original AnkiConnect plugin using minimal GUI stubs.
-Apps depending on the API work as-is, and changes are easily incorporated.
-GUI requests are not supported, but should return normal or fallback results.
+AnkiConnect clients should work as-is, and updates to the original plugin are easily incorporated.
+GUI requests are not tested, but should return appropriate fallback responses.

-## Features

-- **Massive size reduction**: ~50MB instead of ~650MB (92% smaller)
-- **Faster startup**: No GUI initialization overhead
+- **Small and fast**: Without any GUI, the application has a small footprint, starts up quickly, and uses comparitively few resources
-- **Same API**: Drop-in replacement for existing AnkiConnect clients
+- **API compatibility**: Drop-in replacement for existing AnkiConnect clients.
+All deck, note, card, import/export, and search and filter operations work as expected.
-- **Graceful degradation**: GUI methods fall back to functional alternatives
-- **Container-friendly**: Perfect for Docker deployments
+- **Easy deployment**: Just run the container

+[!NOTE]
+This is not an Anki sync server, but a client that functions as a server for the AnkiConnect API.
+To sync your data with other Anki clients, you'll need to connect with a server (instructions below).

+### Why this exists

+I wanted to use the KOReader Anki plugin and immediately see the new cards on my phone without opening my computer first.
+I experimented with a headless Anki container, but decided that this option was more dependable and easier on my server.

 ## Usage

-### Quick Start
+### Quick start

 After installing the dependencies: